dojo/widgets/src/split-pane/README.md

 # @dojo/widgets/split-pane widget

-Dojo 2's `SplitPane` component divides a container into two resizable panes that can oriented horizontally or vertically.
+Dojo's `SplitPane` component divides a container into two resizable panes that can oriented horizontally or vertically.
 It expects two child nodes.

 ## Features